simonediberardino/JBomb-Spring-Backend/README.md

 2. Reviews are persisted in MySQL using JPA/Hibernate.
 3. Users can fetch all reviews via GET `/reviews`.

+## **Auth Flow**
+1. Users register via `POST /api/auth/register`, creating an account in MySQL.
+2. Users log in through `POST /api/auth/login`, and a JWT token is generated on success.
+3. Authenticated users can fetch their profile via `GET /api/auth/me` using the JWT.

 ## Technical Stack

 - **Backend Framework:** Spring Boot